 History & School Grounds

-Travelling down our mile long driveway, surrounded by horses and woodland, you are truly struck by the beauty of St Andrew’s School.
-As you approach the Victorian building, the view will encompass our school pitches, our astro-turf, the School Chapel, music rooms and our brand new Sports Centre with indoor swimming pool.
-Tucked out of view is our South Lawn, with zip wire, climbing wall and adventure play area and our many copses (including Ghost Town and Monkey Base), loved by pupils for years and home to innumerable dens.
+Travelling down our long driveway, surrounded by horses and woodland, you are truly struck by the beauty of St Andrew’s School.
+The main Victorian building is the beating heart of our School, with sports pitches, performing arts centre, music rooms, Pre-Prep and brand new Sports Centre with indoor pool, surrounding it.
+Tucked out of view is our South Lawn, with zip wire, climbing wall and adventure play area, and our many copses (including Ghost Town and Monkey Base), loved by pupils for years and home to innumerable dens.

-Pupils enjoy the great outdoors as red kites fly overhead, pheasants stroll along the paths and witness the occasional escape run onto the fields of the Headmaster’s dog, Lyla.
+Pupils enjoy the great outdoors as they witness red kites flying overhead, pheasants strolling along the paths, and the Head Master's dog - Polo - occasionally making an excited run for the fields.

 Good Schools Guide “The school occupies a rather delicious gothic revival pile designed by Alfred Waterhouse.
 Lawns roll down to meadows and woodland, in total 54 acres of greenest Berkshire”